Trump says he will order that the U.S. pay only the price other nations do for some drugs

 "If we made that so that Medicaid, Medicare paid for it, and that private insurance companies had to pay for it, we would double the cost of health insurance to most employers in this country.
 And that would really be destructive," Kennedy said.

 The proposal would likely only impact certain drugs covered by Medicare and given in an office — think infusions that treat cancer, and other injectables.
-But it could potentially bring significant savings to the government, although the "TRILLIONS OF DOLLARS" Mr. Trump boasted about in his post may be an exaggeration.
+Mr. Trump boasted that the plan would save the government "TRILLIONS OF DOLLARS," but the real figure is unclear.

 Medicare provides health insurance for roughly 70 million older Americans.
 Complaints about U.S. drug prices being notoriously high, even when compared with other large and wealthy countries, have long drawn the ire of lawmakers from both parties, but a lasting fix has never cleared Congress.